How to resolve conflict in a team: Step-by-step with examples

 Conflict management styles

-According to the Thomas-Killman Conflict Model, there are five conflict management styles.
+According to the Thomas-Kilmann Conflict Model, there are five conflict management styles.
 These include:

-- Avoiding: As the name suggests, managers adhering to this style will avoid the conflict rather than do anything about it
+As the name suggests, managers adhering to this style will avoid conflict rather than do anything about it, which can exacerbate the issue further down the line.

-- Compromising: A compromising style will attempt to appease all parties, taking a meet-in-the-middle solution to defuse situations
+A compromising style will attempt to appease all parties, taking a meet-in-the-middle solution to defuse situations.

-- Collaborating: Collaborating types will search for a win-win situation in where everyone gets the outcome they want
+Collaborating types will search for a win-win situation where everyone gets the outcome they want.
+Although this method sounds great, it’s not always possible for everyone to get the outcome they desire.

-- Competing: A competing style means you’ll push your viewpoint and reject any other until you get your way
+A competing style means you’ll push your viewpoint and reject any other until you get your way, which can be great for team members who like clear, unambiguous structure, but can push others towards distrust.

 - How much do you value the issue?